 We all get unwell occasionally, sometimes needing help recovering with antibiotics.

 “Each year, in the UK, millions of prescriptions are issued to treat bacterial infections, but not all antibiotics are safe to mix with alcohol.”

 Here, we look at the effects of drinking alcohol when taking Macrobid, how it may make you feel, and the associated risks and complications.

 What is Macrobid?

 Macrobid is a common generic brand name for the antibiotic nitrofurantoin monohydrate.

-The most common side effects associated with is an upset stomach and nausea.
 Avoiding alcohol whilst taking Macrobid and taking the medication with or straight after food will help to reduce these sometimes troubling symptoms.